News

 Another advantage that makes polyester yarn a good choice is that it can easily be dyed.
 There are a lot of options available when it comes to dying your garments.
 Some manufacturers use a traditional blue dye, but others like to try different colors.
 In addition, since the threads in polyester fiber are woven together, the color will stay for a longer period of time even if you wash the garment a few times.

-Although most people consider polyester yarns as the 'poor man's' choice, they actually have a lot of advantages.
+Although people consider polyester yarns as the 'poor man's' choice, they actually have a lot of advantages.
 It can be used in virtually any type of garment, because it is very flexible and durable.
 It is also great for knitters who want to create durable clothing that can withstand washing.
 In addition, they are relatively cheap compared to other types of fibers, so you can afford to buy and spin your own yarn.